austint1121/VenusMovieAnalysis/README.md

 │   └── tn_data                         <- Cleaned data from The Numbers
 ├── Images                              <- Folder containing graphs from notebook and presentation │   └── ...
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── presentation.pdf                    <- PDF version of project presentation
 ├── Movie_Analysis.ipynb                <- Narrative documentation of analysis in Jupyter notebook └── README.md                           <- The top-level README for reviewers of this project